vivocha/bot-sdk/README.md

 [Dialogflow Bot Platform](https://dialogflow.com) allows the creation of bot agents and conversation flows by its nice web console and related tools.

-**WARNING: V1 of Dialogflow's API will be deprecated by Google on October 23, 2019.**
+**IMPORTANT: V1 of Dialogflow's API is not longer available, and V1 bots DO NOT work with Vivocha anymore, as Google dismissed V1 API on October 23, 2019.**
-Please migrate your existing bots to API V2, and enable API V2 for all your new Dialogflow bots.
+Please migrate your existing Dialogflow bots to API V2 and properly (re)configure them in Vivocha.

-It is **recommended** to create a **Dialogflow V2** Vivocha Bot Agent for all new bots.
+It is **mandatory** to create a **Dialogflow V2** Vivocha Bot Agent for all new bots.

 #### [Dialogflow V2](#dialogflow-v2)

-Currently, **V2 is the default version of Dialogflow's API**, which is enabled by default for all newly created bots.
+**Dialogflow API V2 is the default version of Dialogflow's API**, which is enabled by default for all newly created bots.
 In order to configure a new Dialogflow Bot in the *Vivocha Campaign Builder* you need to generate and download the authentication & authorization credentials from the Google Cloud Platform.
 Next session describes how to obtain the Google credentials for Dialogflow API V2.

 ##### [Authentication and Configuration](#authentication-and-configuration)